 If this is the case, U.S. News and World Report recommended speaking with the credit card provider.
 While the lender is under no obligation to lower a rate, it is worth having the conversation.
 If a consumer can retain his or her credit history and reduce a high rate at the same time, this will be beneficial in the long run.

-Also, if cancelling a card is the final decision a consumer makes, then it should be done correctly.
+Also, if canceling a card is the final decision a consumer makes, then it should be done correctly.
 For example, simply cutting the card in two pieces will not do the trick.
 Phone calls will need to be made the issuer of the card, and proof should be provided for the consumer.
-It is important to note this action likely won't take overnight, and consumers might have to be patient until the process is finalized.
+It is important to note this action likely won’t take overnight, and consumers might have to be patient until the process is finalized.

 Whatever a consumer decides to do, he or she should first speak with a lender.
 Taking the overall picture into consideration and weighing all financing information is the best way to decide whether closing a card will be beneficial or not.